pantheon-systems/documentation/source/content/guides/wordpress-pantheon/04-wordpress-launch-check.md

 This tells you if Object Caching and Redis are enabled.

-If you receive an error message similar to the example below, you'll need to move the `object-cache.php` from the plugin directory to `wp-content/object-cache.php`.
+If you receive an error message similar to the example below, you'll need to move `object-cache.php` from the `plugin` directory to the `wp-content` directory.
 For more information, see [Object Cache (formerly Redis) for Drupal or WordPress](/object-cache).

 `Cannot redeclare class WP_Object_Cache in/srv/bindings0fef773f42984256a4f6feec2556a5ed/code/wp-content/plugins/wp-redis/object-cache.php`